ehn-dcc-development/eu-dcc-overview/interoperability_guide.md

 	|      |    issues     |       |
 	--------               ---------

-There are rules regarding the handling of these certificates.
-The `CSCA` must be air-gapped - it must never be used on a machine which is connected to a network or to the internet.
+There are rules agreed by https://sogis.eu/ regarding the handling of certificates.
+These must be followed by all DCC Member States For example the `CSCA` must be air-gapped - it must never be used on a machine which is connected to a network or to the internet.
 Adequate procedures must be in place for the handling of the certificate - for example access should always be on a "four eyes" basis, physical access to the machine containing the private keys must be controled and there must be procedures in place.
 All of this is documented in the EU's security policy [TODO LINK].

 The `DSC` is the certificate that will be actually issuing the DCC.
 This must be stored on a secure but network connected system.
 In the ideal case it is stored on a Hardware Security Module (HSM).
 When that is not the case, the system it is stored on must be hardened.
 It goes without saying that the system must not be directly connected to the internet.
 All of the requirements are again documented in the EU's security policy [TODO LINK].